desmarais-patrick/notes-web-client-js/DEV-NOTES.md

    user interface reactivity.
  - Review how to refresh lists efficiently in a concurrent client setting.
    (Some inspiration from GraphQL?
 Keep-Alive mechanism?
 Meteor live feature?)
+ - Review how I should handle data corruption from back-end service.
+   (To avoid front-end becoming unresponsive!)

 ## Inspirations